InfamousMG/Rest_Countries_BDD_API_Testing/README.md

 ## General info
 The documentation of the API is located here: https://restcountries.com/

-To introduce Behavior-Driven Development I make use of Behave framework together with Gherkin language to write natural-language-styled test scenarios.
+To introduce Behavior-Driven Development, I make use of Behave framework together with Gherkin language to write natural-language-styled test scenarios.
 Python's Requests library is utilized to operate API calls and Allure is a tool used to build reports.
-Also, to be able to apply BDD, PyCharm in professional edition is needed (Pycharm community version does not support BDD).
+Also, to be able to apply BDD, PyCharm in professional edition is required (Pycharm community version does not support BDD).

 ## Technologies
 Project is created with: